anfnl/anfnl.github.io/_pages/talks.md

 **2023**

 * "Philosophie, croyance et démocratie".
 Symposium ‘Athène et Jérusalem devant la naissance de la philosophie’, Catholic Institute of Paris, December 7-8
-* "(P".
+* "(Post-)vérité et démocratie".
 Symposium ‘Expérience et vérité’, University of Geneva, September 4-6
-* "Personhood".
+* "Personhood and Guilt-Transfer : a (Too) Strong Lockean Model".
 HEAT - Helsinki Analytic Theology Workshop, University of Helsinki, February 15-17
 * "Peut-on faire une histoire chrétienne ?
 L’histoire péguiste, la guerre et la vérité".
 Symposium ‘Péguy and the Dialogues of History’, Paris IV, February 10-11

 **2022**

 * "Le cinéma, spectacle de la vie éternelle ?".
 University of Geneva, Congress of the French Society for the Philosophy of Religion, September 1-3
-* "Vladimir".
+* "Vladimir Lossky as a French Personalist".
 Bologna, European Academy of Religion, Panel Russia and Europe in the late 19th – the first half of the 20th centuries: intellectual and religious dialogue through concepts, representations, and personalities, June 23
-* "Some Insights".
+* "Some Insights on the Current Religious Climate in Russia".
 Doctoral Seminar in Systematic Theology, University of Helsinki, April 28
-* "How to Leave".
+* "How to Leave One’s Duty: Limits of Bad Faith".
 Round Table on the Concept of Officium, PSTGU, Moscow, April 13 [online]

 **2021**